priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

 - Cabs page:
   -Users can use the cabs link to view all available cabs.
   -Users can search for a cab randomly using the search form
-- Book Cab page:
+- Add Cab page:
-  -Users can use the book cabs link to book a cab directl.
+  -Users can add cabs directly.
 Users cannot change the vehicle, brand or model type.
   -They're offered a selction to choose from.
-- View Bookings page:
+- Contact page:
-  -Users can use the this link to view all booked cabs.
-These booked cars are no longer avalable on the cabs page for booking.
-  -Users can search for a booked cab by type or model using the search form
+  -News users can request for more information or admin access in order to modify cab entries.
 - Log In page:
   -Registered users can log in.
 Once logged in, they get a flash message informing them with their username when thy're logged in.
   -They get a welcome message with a link to the admin section.
 - Register page:
   -New users can use this link to register for membership.
 - Admin:
-  -The admin section offers four options
+  -The admin section offers three options
 - Add Type:
   -Users can add a vehicle type.
 Vehicle types include Sedan, Station Wagon, Van, etc.
 - Add Brand:
   -Users can add a vehicle brand.
 Vehicle brands include Fiat, Nissan, Renault, etc.
-- Add Model:
-  -Users can add a vehicle model.
-Vehicle types include Sedan, Station Wagon, Van, etc.
 - Add Cab:
   -Users can add a cab.
 Their admin privileges give them the options to add a type, brand or model of their choice.
   -The added cab gets diplayed on the cabs page among existing cabs.